maboiteaspam/Foundation/doc/2-work-with-layouts.md

             - HTML:/normalizer.js
 ```

-`remove_assets` keyword to attach assets on the given block.
+`remove_assets` keyword to remove an asset from the given block.
-Assets are injected according to the specified targets.

 ```yml
 structure: